-Effective September 14, 2016, the Plan's assets became administered under contract with Voya.
-The trustee invests funds received from contributions, investment sales, interest, and dividend income, and makes distribution payments to participants.
+Voya Institutional Trust Company (Voya) is the trustee and record keeper of the Plan.
+Voya invests funds received from contributions in accordance with participants' elections, records investment sales, interest, and dividend income, and makes distribution payments to participants.
 Certain administrative expenses of maintaining the Plan are paid by the State.